WinVector/wrapr/extras/bquote.md

 Conclusion
 ----------

 `R` has a number of useful macro and metaprogramming facilities.
 Not all `R` users know about them.
 This is because, due to a number of good `R` design decisions, not all `R` users regularly *need* macro facilities.
 If you do need macros (or to "program over programs", which is always a bit harder than the more desirable programming over data) I suggest reading a few of the references and picking a system that works well for your tasks.
-The job of metaprogramming to to reduce programmer burden, so these tools should only be applied when they are less work than the obvious alternatives (such as repeating code).
+The job of metaprogramming is to reduce programmer burden, so these tools should only be applied when they are less work than the obvious alternatives (such as repeating code).

 Some of our take-aways include: